 Promising Practices in Community-based Mental Health Promotion

-The Promising Practices in Community-based Mental Health Promotion is part of the Supporting and Promoting the Mental Health of English-Speaking Communities in Quebec initiative (2022-2024).
+The Promising Practices in Community-based Mental Health Promotion was part of the Supporting and Promoting the Mental Health of English-Speaking Communities in Quebec initiative (2022-2024).

 It was created for community organizations and other stakeholders to: